-For statewide savings estimates, the Statewide CASE Team is assuming that without an explicit requirement for pipe insulation that 10 percent of installed piping is not being insulated in newly constructed factories or in factory expansions (90 percent is being installed with insulation).
-Similarly for alterations the Statewide CASE Team expects that 10 percent per year of piping is being added in existing factories and without the explicit requirements for pipe insulation that 10 percent of the projects would not be insulated (i.e., 10 percent of new piping per year with 10 percent of that newly installed piping not being insulated).
+For statewide savings estimates, the Statewide CASE Team is assuming that without an explicit requirement for pipe insulation that 10 percent of installed piping is not being insulated in newly constructed factories or in factory expansions (90 percent is being installed with standard practice insulation).
+Similarly for alterations the Statewide CASE Team expects that 10 percent per year of piping is being added in existing factories and without the explicit requirements for pipe insulation that 10 percent of the projects would not be insulated.